 - Trail Monitor - Work independently to monitor the condition of the trails and report your findings back to park staff.

-Washoe County Parks partner with Keep Truckee Meadows Beautiful (KTMB) for several community cleanups throughout the year: Great Community Cleanup (in Spring), Truckee River Cleanup (last weekend in September), and Make a Difference Day in October.
-Check back to this webpage for updates or visit www.ktmb.org.
+Washoe County Parks partner with Keep Truckee Meadows Beautiful (KTMB) for several community cleanups throughout the year including the Great Community Cleanup in Spring and the Truckee River Cleanup in late September.
+Visit KTMB.org/volunteer for dates and to sign up!

 Adopt-A-Spot (parks, open space, sections of the river, roadways) is a program that lets you take an active roll in the ongoing care of the particular site of your choosing.
 Projects can range from simple upkeep to more involved projects done in cooperation with Parks staff.
 The Adopt-A-Spot program is facilitated by Keep Truckee Meadows Beautiful and funded by the Washoe County Health District.
 Find out more about Adopt-A-Spot.